Environment Agency: Water resources

 The agency manages the use and conservation of water through the issue of water abstraction licences for activities such as drinking water supply, artificial irrigation and hydro-electricity generation.
 The agency is in charge of inland rivers, estuaries and harbours in England.
 Its remit also extends into Scotland in the River Tweed and River Solway catchments where special arrangements exist with SEPA to avoid duplication but retain management on a catchment basis.

 Complex arrangements exist for the management of river regulation reservoirs, which are used to store winter water in the wetter parts of England to maintain levels in the summer time so that there is sufficient water to supply the drier parts of the country with drinking water.

 Fishing

-The agency is a regulator of angling and sells over a million rod licences a year.
-It uses the proceeds (approx £20 million per annum) to maintain and improve the quality of fisheries in England by improving habitat.
-The agency also regulates the commercial exploitation of shellfish.
+The Environment Agency fisheries service has a statutory duty to maintain, improve and develop migratory and freshwater fisheries as set out in the Environment Act 1995.
+The interpretation of this is set out in Ministerial guidance as: